This blog post was published on November 2017. There have been some changes since that time, please scroll to the bottom to see my latest updates:

 - As with buying books in Singapore, you should always BUY IN BULK.
 It will not be worth your time or money to buy 1-2 books, as the minimum shipping fee is $13.
 The more you buy, the lower the shipping per item.

 - You have to make two separate payments.
-The first payment is the cost of books + domestic shipping to warehouse in China (usually free).
+The first payment is the cost of books (domestic shipping is usually free).
 When all your items have arrived at the warehouse, you pay for international shipping to your address.
 Cost of international shipping is based on weight.
 I buy mostly paperbacks (平装) and a few hardcovers (精装) to save on shipping.

 Are you ready??
 Buying from TB is not easy, but will save you hundreds (or thousands) in the long run.